 But I knew we were operating outside of the Commission Junction contract, by putting eBay's pixel in our ads — which gave me some concern; even though eBay approved it, and eBay was the party using it to write cookies.
-I did speak to outside people about this, because I was afraid of being sued by Commission Junction in the future.
+I did speak to outside people about this, because I was afraid of losing our contract.
 What I learned from lawyers was that whenever your normal course of business differs substantially from an original contract, the Uniform Commercial Code guarantees you a measure of protection.
-The doctrine of equitable estoppel prevents eBay from claiming that a deviation from the contract terms constitutes a breach of that contract.
+The doctrine of equitable estoppel prevents eBay or Commission Junction from claiming that a deviation from the contract terms constitutes a breach of that contract.
 How?
 Here's a simpler example: If I contract to pay you $5 to mow my lawn at 2:00pm every Saturday, but for whatever reason 4:00pm ends up working out better for both of us and that's what you do for several years, I can't come back to you later and demand all my money back saying you violated the terms of the contract.
 I would have to give you fair and reasonable notice first, and you would have to ignore that notice, because our normal course of business legally supercedes whatever we originally contracted.

 How did this work out for me?
 Well, the total amount of our contract with eBay US was $5.3 million over several years (less the portion they never paid).
 Our biggest expense was ad placement.
 Payroll was our next expense; we had five employees and a major contractor with 10-12 employees that did the bulk of our software programming.
 And then we had the same overhead that every small business has.
 I was the second highest paid employee, and over those several years I was personally paid a total about $1.1 million, gross before taxes.
 A strong 6-figure income, about what a good corporate job would pay, only I got to work at home in a T-shirt.